Human Rights

 Human Rights Due Diligence

-Our group has established a human rights due diligence system based on the Seiko Group Human Rights Policy.
-Human rights due diligence involves identifying, preventing, and mitigating negative impacts on human rights stemming from business activities; taking corrective actions when problems are found; and disclosing human rights initiatives externally.
-In fiscal 2022, we conducted a Human Rights Risk Assessment (impact assessment) to identify significant human rights risks that require special attention, and then established response policies for their prevention and correction.
+In fiscal year 2022, we conducted a Human Rights Risk Assessment (impact assessment) to identify significant human rights risks that require special attention, and then established response policies for their prevention and correction.

-Additionally, to promote sustainable procurement activities with suppliers, we are establishing a Business Partner Grievance Mechanism in fiscal year 2025.
+Additionally, to promote sustainable procurement activities with suppliers, we are establishing a Reporting Desk for Business Partners in fiscal year 2025.

 Human Rights Risk Assessment

-In the Human Rights Risk Assessment, we conducted an initial evaluation of human rights risks that may occur in the Seiko Group's supply chain (including our main company, suppliers, contractors, raw material procurement sources, and sales destinations).
+In the Human Rights Risk Assessment, we conducted an initial evaluation of human rights risks that may occur in the Seiko Group’s supply chain (including our company, suppliers and contractors, raw materials suppliers and sales channels).
 This evaluation was based on engagement with stakeholders (risk awareness surveys using interviews and questionnaires with each operating company), as well as issues pointed out by international organizations and NGOs and examples of risk cases within the industry.
-We identified the overall picture of human rights risks (both current and potential) that our Group should consider.
-Subsequently, we identified 14 significant human rights risks that require special attention based on the perspectives of “severity" (the seriousness of the risk’s impact on human rights) and “likelihood" (the probability of each risk appearing in our Group).
+We identified the overall picture of human rights risks (potential & actual risks) that our Group should consider.
+Subsequently, we identified 14 significant human rights risks that require special attention based on the perspectives of “severity” and “likelihood.”
 We then created response policies for the prevention and correction of each significant human rights risk.
-There are seven significant risks that require particularly urgent attention.
-We are actively addressing them as a Group, regularly monitoring progress, and disclosing that progress on our Website.
+Among the 14 significant human rights risks, we place particular emphasis on addressing those that require urgent preventive and corrective measures.
+We are actively engaged in these efforts, conduct regular monitoring, and disclose progress updates on our website.

 Initiatives Addressing Significant Human Rights Risks